Main Content

 example

 controller = ni845x, without arguments, attempts to create a connection to the last successfully connected NI USB-845x controller board.
+If you changed the values of the VoltageLevel, EnablePullupResistors, or OutputDriverType properties in your previous connection, the modified values are maintained when you connect again.
 If you have not previously connected to an NI USB-845x controller, using this syntax creates a connection to the first available controller in the ni845xlist output.

 Properties